Alan Dershowitz: Academic and other disputes

+In November 2025 Shmuley Boteach sued Dershowitz over comments Dershowitz had made regarding an alleged planned trip to Qatar by Boteach.

 Norman Finkelstein

 Shortly after the publication of Dershowitz's The Case for Israel (2003), Norman Finkelstein of DePaul University said the book contained material plagiarized from Joan Peters's book From Time Immemorial.
 Dershowitz denied the allegation.
 Harvard's president, Derek Bok, investigated the allegation and determined that no plagiarism had occurred.
 Los Angeles attorney Frank Menetrez wrote an article analyzing the dispute's details that supported Finkelstein's charges, concluding: "I don't see how Dershowitz could, purely by coincidence, have precisely reproduced all of Peters' errors [in quoting The Innocents Abroad] if he was working from the original Twain."
 CounterPunch published Dershowitz's response and Menetrez's reply.
 Dershowitz dismissed the charges as verifiably false and politically motivated by hostility to his support for Israel, and Menetrez reaffirmed his view that the evidence pointed to Dershowitz having plagiarized his sources.

 In October 2006, Dershowitz wrote to DePaul University faculty members to lobby against Finkelstein's application for tenure, accusing Finkelstein of academic dishonesty.
 The university's Liberal Arts and Sciences faculty voted to send a letter of complaint to Harvard University.
 In June 2007, DePaul University denied Finkelstein tenure.